 As a branch of business intelligence in the healthcare industry, reporting collects from the following five primary areas within the sector:

 - Metrics associated with pharmaceutical and research and development

-- Clinical data gathered from continual care, electronic healthcare records (EHRs), and trials
+- Clinical information gathered from continual care, electronic healthcare records (EHRs), and trials

 - Important stats on patient behavior

-- Predictive insights and data to create preventative strategies or initiatives to improve care and prescription processes in an ever-evolving landscape.
+- Predictive insights to create preventative strategies or initiatives to improve care and prescription processes in an ever-evolving landscape.

 The Benefits Of A Healthcare Report

 By tracking key healthcare data reporting insights and setting the right key performance indicators, your organization stands to benefit a great deal.
 Here are some notable examples and benefits of using business intelligence in healthcare:

 1. Improved management and decision making

 The first benefit, and arguably one of the most important ones, is improved facility management and decision-making process.
 Armed with powerful insights coming from not only patient-related areas but also operational and financial areas, hospital managers can make informed decisions to ensure better clinical performance and correspondingly better outcomes.